Union County, North Carolina: Government and politics

-In the early through mid-twentieth century, Union County was a firm "Solid South" Democratic county.
-Union County remained traditionally "Solid South" until after the Civil Rights Movement.
-The first Republican to win the county was Richard Nixon with less than forty percent of the vote in a three-way race in 1968.
-Following Nixon's election, the trend towards liberalism in the Democratic Party has turned Union County into a strongly Republican county since the late twentieth century.
-The last Democrat to win Union County was Jimmy Carter in 1980, and since then, no Democrat has won more than 38 percent of the county's vote.
+In the early through mid-20th century, Union County was a firm "Solid South" Democratic county.
+Union County remained traditionally "Solid South" until after the civil rights movement.
+The first Republican to win the county was Richard Nixon with less than 40 percent of the vote in a three-way race in 1968.
+Union County has followed much of the South in turning towards the Republican Party following Nixon's election.
+Native Southerner Jimmy Carter carried Union County twice, but he remains the last Democrat to carry the county, and no Democrat since 1980 has reached 40 percent of the county's vote.

 Union County is a member of the regional Centralina Council of Governments.